kshedden/case_studies/inaturalist/README.md

 but this is a very large dataset.
-We provide [here](https://www.dropbox.com/scl/fo/jo5ika5l84kr2wtw708vx/h?rlkey=8iy0w0mggomucx3hlcfmht88s&dl=0) some selected subsets of data, for example all occurrences in phylum *Pinopsida* (evergreen trees) and in phylum Polypodiopsida (ferns).
+We provide [here](https://www.dropbox.com/scl/fo/jo5ika5l84kr2wtw708vx/h?rlkey=8iy0w0mggomucx3hlcfmht88s&dl=0) some selected subsets of data, for example all occurrences in class *Pinopsida* (evergreen trees) and in class Polypodiopsida (ferns).